adkowalkowski/react-api-studio-ghiblist/README.md

 ## API

-The Studio Ghibli API requires no key.
-The main endpoint I'll be using is <https://https://ghibliapi.herokuapp.com/films>.
+- [The Studio Ghibli (SG) api](https://ghibliapi.herokuapp.com/) requires no key.
+The main endpoint I'll be using is <https://ghibliapi.herokuapp.com/films>.
 This contains an array of 22 items with each item being a distinct movie -- each of these 22 items contains info like the movie name, description, movie poster, release date, etc....
 This data will be used to render data in the application.

 ```